salarghaffarian/Train-Test-Validation-Dataset-Generation/README.md

 ### Implementation:
 **patchify.py** is the only file you need to run.
 But before make sure you have installed all the required python libraries including _opencv_, _PyQt5_.
 Be sure to use the latest version of pip along with python 3.7

+### Requirements:
+**requirements.txt** is the file to install the specefic libraries that are used in this repository.
+It is possible to install them with this command : **pip install -r requirements.txt** or **pip install --upgrade -r requirements.txt**